NishitDhimant/Calculus-of-Constructions/README.md

 Created a separate file for experimenting on negative numbers.
 (Naturals Advanced.v) Might try to implement division in Default Naturals Example.
 Requires returning two values by encoding them into a single value and decoding them after return.

+15 Aug, 2025:
+I tried creating the base 10 number system but could only manage 0-9.
+New error messages creep up whenever trying anything new.
+Work halted in negative numbers for now.
+Will study scope next.